top of page

 Sodium Goals During Exercise

-Testing isn't necessary for everyone, but if you find that you struggle in the heat, you suspect you may be a very low or high salt sweater, and especially if you're doing ultraendurance events, it's a great way to take the guesswork out of the equation.
+Testing isn't necessary for everyone, but if you find that you struggle in the heat, you suspect you may be a very low or high salt sweater, and if you're doing ultra-endurance events, it can a great way to take the guesswork out of the equation.

 How to estimate your sodium goals